Each time you access a page on the ka2ddo.org website, the webserver collects and logs the following information in order to serve your request:

 Information entered into the YAAC program is collected for the following purpose:

-Any such information entered into the YAAC program may be shared across the APRS networks without any privacy whatsoever, in compliance with the laws, regulations, and general intent of the Amateur Radio service.
+Any such information entered into the YAAC program may be shared across the APRS networks without any expectation of privacy whatsoever, in compliance with the laws and regulations pertaining to and the general intent of the Amateur Radio service.

 Additionally, information provided to the YAAC program, to the ka2ddo.org website, or by email to the author may also be used for the following purposes:

-As such, the information will only be used by the author of YAAC and the ka2ddo.org website, except for the last 2 purposes, where the data may be shared with law enforcement or other government agencies.
+As such, the information will only be used by the author of YAAC and the ka2ddo.org website, except when forwarding to other Internet websites as mentioned above, or for the last 2 purposes, where the data may be shared with law enforcement or other government agencies.
 Data intended for these other purposes will not be voluntarily released to other parties not mentioned above.